sustrik/libdill/man/hquery.md

 }
 ```

+Pointers returned by hquery are meant to be cacheable.
+In other words, if you call `hquery` on the same handle with the same type multiple times, the result should be the same.

 # RETURN VALUE

 An opaque pointer in case of success.
 In case of failure, `NULL` is returned and `errno` is set to one of the following values.